Authenticating Access to Your Azure Storage Account

-The simplest way to access a Windows Azure storage account from your code is to create a new CloudStorageAccount object by providing your storage account name and access key in the form of a StorageCredentials object, and indicating whether to access the account using HTTP or HTTPS.
+The simplest way to access an Azure storage account from your code is to create a new CloudStorageAccount object by providing your storage account name and access key in the form of a StorageCredentials object, and indicating whether to access the account using HTTP or HTTPS.
 Requests made via this CloudStorageAccount or one of its derived objects will use these credentials for authentication.

 This CloudStorageAccount object uses the default endpoints for the storage services.
 The default service endpoints are

 myaccount is the name of your storage account.

 The following code example shows how to create a new CloudStorageAccount object using a reference to your account name and access key.
 It then creates a new CloudBlobClient object, followed by a new container: